its-rajesh/rajesh/content/blog/representation-oracle/index.md

 - Fixed wavelets burn overlap without much payoff

 **Moral:**
-It’s not about avoiding overlap — it’s about surviving it.
+It’s not about avoiding overlap, it’s about surviving it.

 ---